There is plenty of fun things to do at LEGOLAND on a busy day. Check out my tips based on our experience visiting LEGOLAND California multiple times.

 That being said, sometimes visiting a theme park on a busy day can’t be helped.
-We traveled to San Diego over winter break last year and as a result spent time at LEGOLAND on a crowded day.
+We traveled to San Diego over winter break last year and as a result, spent time at LEGOLAND on a crowded day.

 LOL, the joke was on me.
 Even though I wasn’t prepared for a busy day, we survived and managed to have plenty of fun.
-There are plenty of things to do at LEGOLAND on a crowded day that doesn’t include waiting in line for rides!
+There are plenty of things to do at LEGOLAND on a busy day that doesn’t include waiting in line for rides!

-1. Watch a 4D Movie
+Things to do at LEGOLAND: Watch a 4D Movie

 Currently, the theater features The LEGO Movie 4D A New Adventure and LEGO NEXO KNIGHTS: The Book of Creativity.
 Show times can vary each day so heck the entertainment guide or official LEGOLAND California app for show times.

-2. Build with LEGO bricks
+Things to do at LEGOLAND: Build with LEGO bricks

 Along the same lines is the Build-A-Car activity in the Imagination Zone.
 Kids can race their creation again other vehicles down ramps.
 The great thing about this location is there is a DUPLO building area next door, perfect if you have both toddlers and older kids in your group.
 There are several other LEGO build opportunities in the park as well.

-3. XBOX Game Space
+Things to do at LEGOLAND: XBOX Game Space

 This was the first trip we let the boys spend time in the XBOX Game area.
 Mostly because we don’t visit theme parks to play video games but also because we have most of the LEGO video games already.

 Things to do at LEGOLAND: Catch a Live Show

 Currently, you can catch a LEGO Friends show in the LEGO Friends Heartlake City part of the park.
 My boys aren’t super interested in it but that doesn’t mean your kids won’t be.

-5. Character Meet & Greets
+Things to do at LEGOLAND: Character Meet & Greets

 If you visit during the holidays or on other special event weekends like Star Wars Days, additional characters will likely be available.
 I’d love to do a LEGO Star Wars meet and greet!

-6. Take Fun Pictures
+Things to do at LEGOLAND: Take Fun Pictures

 Beyond the character meet & greets, there are plenty of other fun photo opportunities.
 Spend some time taking fun pictures.

 Note the name “Soak”-n-Sail.
 If you plan on letting your kiddos get wet, be prepared or you will regret not bring a change of clothes.
 They recently added a set of changing rooms next door, alleviating the need to find the nearest bathroom to change.
 There is also a small toddler water area nearby for little ones in your group.